dementive/ImperatorProvinceDataEditor/README.md

 2. provincenames.yml - A file with all of the province names for your mod.
 Copy the exact structure of the existing file and fill it with your data.

-# How to Use
+# Features

-1. Complete all the setup, make sure all of your mod's data is added correctly.

-2. Open the Application.

-3. There is a zoom area with the provinces.png in it that can be zoomed into and moved around.
+1. There is a zoom area with the provinces.png in it that can be zoomed into and moved around.
 There is also a frame on the side of the screen that has all the province data in it, here you can edit any data associated with the province and add new pops to the province.

-4. Right-clicking any province on the province map will load all of it's information into the province data frame.
+2. Right-clicking any province on the province map will load all of it's information into the province data frame.
 When a province is right-clicked, if any province data has been changed, a save is triggered that will automatically rewrite all the data that was in the original file the province was found in.

+3. Alt/Ctrl/Shift-clicking on a province will show a tooltip that displays it's ID and name.

+4. The main map canvas can be changed to use custom maps defined in settings or loaded at runtime in the Map Modes menu.

+7. There is a simple search function that will let you set the current province data to a specific province ID.

-5. Exiting the application will automatically save all changes made to any provinces that have been changed.
+8. Exiting the application or switching between provinces will automatically save all changes.

 # Settings